MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-slow-query-vs-fast-query.md

 ## Step 3.
 Compare data from both servers, figure out the scenario and troubleshoot the issue

-We suppose that there are two machines named Server1 and Server2.
-And the query runs slowly on Server1 and runs fast on Server1.
-Compare the times from both servers and check out the solution for your scenario.
+Let's assume that there are two machines named Server1 and Server2.
+And the query runs slowly on Server1 and runs fast on Server2.
+Compare the times from both servers and check out the solution that matches your scenario.

 ### Scenario 1: The query on Server1 uses more CPU time and the logical reads is higher on Server1 than on Server2